matthew-devonport/matthew-devonport/README.md

 opportunities in my work and personal life.

-:white_check_mark: **A Natural Problem Solver:** I have been acknowledged for the positive impact that I have on the teams and groups I am a part.
+:white_check_mark: **A Natural Problem Solver:** I have been acknowledged for the positive impact that I have on the teams and groups I am a part of.
 I am a high energy person who helps keep others engaged and focused and I enjoy challenging myself to grow.

 :white_check_mark: **High Achiever:** Meeting timed based targets in work and personal projects to a high